A man reads a book to his child combined with a mountain lake.

 Casual office employees talk around a small coffee table.

-Throughout our 35-year history, we’ve helped companies become better investments by drawing attention to their environmental, social and governance risks and making sure they were addressed.
-And we’ve helped those same companies understand the role they can play in helping solve the systemic social and environmental challenges we face today.
+Throughout our 35-year history, we’ve helped companies become better investments by drawing attention to their environmental, social and governance (ESG) risks.
+We’ve helped those same companies understand the role they can play in helping solve the systemic social and environmental challenges we face today.

-NEI’s commitment to delivering positive impact and enabling our investors to do more with their money has led us to steadily advance our ESG program, perfecting, and in some cases literally inventing the responsible investment approaches others use today.
-The sum of that commitment, the ESG knowledge we’ve acquired over three decades, our pioneering innovations, thousands of ESG-focused conversations with companies, hundreds of thousands of proxy votes cast, our policy work with governments and regulators—all that cumulative experience and expertise—is what we call Sustainable Intelligence™.
+NEI’s commitment to delivering positive impact and enabling our investors to do more with their money has led us to steadily advance our responsible investing program.
+The knowledge we’ve acquired over three decades, our pioneering innovations, thousands of ESG-focused engagements with companies, hundreds of thousands of proxy votes cast, and our policy work with governments and regulators, all strengthen our ability to invest with purpose.

 Casual office employees talk around a small coffee table.